AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 ## 2:2 ##
 ![p22new](https://user-images.githubusercontent.com/66660943/88411075-bd4ce600-cdf0-11ea-9463-27ba62aa5208.jpeg)

 ## Evaluation ##
-Get the prototypes evaluated quickly by someone in your family or circle.

-Good and benefical some features are very unknown some GUI issues but overall intresting app specially for new genration and urdu speaking option is very unique you say anything in it everyday language
+Good and benefical some features are very unknown some GUI issues but overall intresting app specially for new genration and urdu speaking option is very unique you say anything in it everyday routine.